 And just to be really clear Vandereycken doesn’t mean contagious in the infectious-disease kind of way.
 Coming into contact with someone who has an eating disorder is not going to put you in danger of getting an eating disorder yourself.…

 Dear Science of Eating Disorders readers, please welcome Gina, our newest contributor!
 Gina is looking forward to writing for the blog and enriching the content with her own unique interests, perspectives and experiences.
 You can find out more about Gina on the ‘About Gina‘ page and you should also check out her personal blog about eating disorder recovery (and all things related) here.
 You can contact Gina at email@example.com.

 Just a note, do keep in mind that I (Tetyana) try to give as much freedom as possible to guest writers and contributors to write about their own interests and viewpoints.
 That means that we don’t all necessary agree; there is no joint agenda.
 My primary reason for wanting more contributors is to broader the content, vary the writing styles and negate the individual biases we all have that are the result of our differing eating disorder histories, experiences with treatment and educational backgrounds.
 Our desire to understand, translate and summarize peer-reviewed ED literature is what we all share in common.

-One difficulty in measuring rates of recovery for patients …
+One difficulty in measuring rates of …

 My previous post on the effectiveness of residential treatment centers (RTCs) generated a lot of discussion.
 A point that was raised several times, on the blog, on Facebook and other forums was the fact that there are risks in choosing an RTC for treatment.